 Reform running into roadblocks

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday April 6, 1993
+by Phil Burgess, Unabridged from the Rocky Mountain News, April 6, 1993

 Even though the President’s Task Force on National Health Care Reform has been in business since January 25, it looks like the wheels are coming off — and it has not yet left the garage.

 Late last week task force director Ira Magaziner said the group would not make the president’s May 3rd deadline.
 Sources close to the process say it will be released around Memorial Day; other insiders say it will be closer to Labor Day.
 Whatever the date, the group has many problems.

 Public hearings held last week at George Washington University showed that many Americans have substantive objections to their approach.
 Example: there are many niche markets in the health care customer base — and not just children and the poor.
 Many of these niches cannot be well-served by the “managed competition” model the group is said to favor.

 Second, cost is a matter of growing concern as estimates of $90 to $150 billion a year are causing sticker shock.
 These costs will be covered by imposing more new taxes.
 New taxes on booze and cigarettes move the applause needle, but they don’t begin to raise levels of revenue the new healthcare plan will require.
 The administration and Congress will have to come up with new middle class taxes that raise real money — such as a value-added tax (VAT) or a national sales tax.
 However, the current debate over the $16 billion “stimulus package” shows a president with growing problems in Congress, where many centrist Democrats worry about Clinton’s tax and spend proclivities.